spacesoldier/starty/README.md

                   }
 ```
 In this case, the outgoing message will be routed to the external resource
-according to the property name which corresponds to the input name of the client connections
+according to the property name which corresponds to the alias of the client connections
 defined in the configuration file.

 After the receiving any results from the external resource Starty will forward them